 Photo Credit: livepixx.de

-This deserted island is one of over 300 islands that make up the Great Exuma Islands.
 The history of how these swimming pigs came to call the island home is not quite clear.
-Local folklore suggests that the pigs were originally brought over to the island by sailors at some point in the 20th century.
+Local folklore suggests that the pigs were brought to the island by sailors sometime in the 20th century.

 Other anecdotes say they were merely supposed to be stored there and later intended to be slaughtered for consumption.
 Some maintain they were abandoned and left to fend for themselves.
 Another popular theory is that the pigs were survivors of a shipwreck and swam to the islands that they now call home.